-- The Complainant (or their Advisor) may have as much or as little involvement in the process as they wish.
-The Complainant retains all rights of a Complainant under this Policy irrespective of their level of participation. - 2) Typically, when the Complainant chooses not to participate, the Advisor may be appointed as proxy for the Complainant throughout the process, acting to ensure and protect the rights of the Complainant, thought this does not extend to the provision of evidence or testimony. - 3) In cases in which the Complainant requests confidentiality/no formal action and the circumstances allow the University to honor that request, the University will offer informal resolution options, supportive measures, and remedies to the Complainant and the community, but will not otherwise pursue formal action. - 4) If the Complainant elects to take no action, they can change that decision if they decide to pursue a formal complaint at a later date.
+- In cases in which the Complainant requests confidentiality/no formal action and the circumstances allow the University to honor that request, the University will offer informal resolution options, supportive measures, and remedies to the Complainant and the community, but will not otherwise pursue formal action. - If the Complainant elects to take no action, they can change that decision if they decide to pursue a formal complaint at a later date.
 Delays may cause limitations on access to evidence, or present issues concerning the status of the parties.